vegaprotocol/specs/protocol/0000-simple-staking-and-delegating.md

 #### Types of undelegations

-_Undelegate towards the end of the episode_
+_Undelegate towards the end of the epoch_
 - The action is announced in the next available block, but the delegator keeps the delegation alive till the last block of the epoch.
 The delegator can then re-delegate the stake, which then be valid once the next epoch starts.
 The delegator cannot move the tokens before the epoch ends, they remain locked.